 It is quite amazing that many Australian men like to think they would do very well in the armed services, but they will go to any lengths to avoid any sort of confrontation.
 But it is their social role, as men, to get into conflict to protect their wives and children.
 What sort of man is a bloke who is not even willing to speak out and say, “I don’t support political correctness”?

 Mormon missionaries go around door to door in the worst neighbourhoods to promote their denomination.
 They have to spend a year doing this.
 It is a very salutary practice, and is perhaps even better than military training.
 It would be a good thing if all Australian men had to become missionaries for a year as a rite of passage before getting married.
 Mormon missionaries come from very sheltered homes, but they are given training, so they are quite comfortable with going around from door to door in Australian cities.
 They actually welcome meeting people whom they have never met before, and that is entirely the right attitude.

-The Mainstream Party would eventually like to provide candidates with a training course along the lines of the Mormon Church training course for Mormon missionaries.
-This would be similar to the Mormon training course in that it would cover door-to-door selling.
+The Mainstream Party would ideally like to provide candidates with a training course along the lines of the Mormon Church training course for Mormon missionaries.
+Due to our current limited resources, we are able to provide only a correspondence course.
+This is similar to the Mormon training course in that it covers door-to-door selling.
 The topic that we nowadays call “salesmanship” used to be called “rhetoric” by the Romans.
 It used to be taught to Roman boys of noble birth.
 You could not very well be an officer in the Roman army unless you could convince the men to follow you.
 This process of persuading people to your point of view is called “salesmanship” or “rhetoric”.
 American academics have reduced it to a fine art, that anyone can learn.

-Our training course for candidates would includes the following subjects:
+Our training course for candidates includes the following subjects: